Thabo Chakaka Nyirenda: Career

-Senior Counsel Thabo Chakaka Nyirenda has worked as a Senior Legal Aid Advocate from 2006 to 2008 at Legal Aid Department.
-He then joined the Ministry of Justice and Constitutional Affairs in August 2008 as a Senior State Advocate where he worked as government lawyer in both criminal and civil suits.
-He was employed at the Reserve Bank of Malawi as an in-house Legal Counsel from July 2010.
-On 27 August 2021, the President of the Republic of Malawi Lazarus Chakwera appointed Nyirenda as the Attorney General replacing Mr. Chikosa Silungwe.
-As Attorney General, Nyirenda SC has made a profound and enduring contribution to the development of Malawian jurisprudence.
-His role in shaping legal frameworks—particularly in complex areas such as financial regulation, central banking law, and sovereign debt-has not only advanced national legal standards but also enhanced Malawi’s standing in regional and international legal circles.
-In recognition of his notable leadership and specialised expertise—particularly in the domains of public law, commercial law, financial regulation, and central banking-Mr. Thabo Chakaka-Nyirenda was conferred the esteemed rank of Senior Counsel (SC), the Malawian equivalent of King’s Counsel (KC), on 4^{th} July 2025.
-The appointment was made by the President of the Republic of Malawi, His Excellency Dr. Lazarus McCarthy Chakwera, and marks a historic milestone: Mr. Nyirenda became the youngest individual ever to attain this prestigious designation in the legal history of Malawi.
+Nyirenda worked as a senior legal aid advocate from 2006 to 2008.
+He joined the Malawian Ministry of Justice and Constitutional Affairs in August 2008 as a senior state advocate, where he worked as government lawyer in both criminal and civil suits.
+He was also employed at the Reserve Bank of Malawi as a legal counselor from July 2010.

-His elevation to Senior Counsel not only affirms his personal merit and exceptional contributions to the legal profession but also reflects the State’s recognition of legal excellence grounded in practical mastery, institutional integrity, and an unwavering commitment to public service.
-It stands as a testament to the evolving standards of professional honour, celebrating those who embody both intellectual distinction and national service.
+On 27 August 2021, President Lazarus Chakwera of Malawi appointed Nyirenda to Attorney General, replacing Chikosa Silungwe.
+As attorney general, Nyirenda's primary contributions have been in financial regulation, central banking law, and sovereign debt.
+On July 4, 2025, In recognition of his leadership and expertise—particularly in the domains of public law, commercial law, financial regulation, and central banking—Nyirenda was titled Senior Counsel (SC), the Malawian equivalent of King's Counsel (KC), making him the youngest ever person to receive this title.

 Family

-Mr. Thabo Chakaka Nyirenda is married to Thokozire Jere since 2010 and together they have three children; one boy named Dumisani and two girls named Chimango and Thembisile.
+Nyirenda has been married to Thokozire Jere since 2010.
+Together they have three children: one son, named Dumisani; and two daughters, named Chimango and Thembisile.